 Remember that unless you get your house registered, you will not be considered the legal owner of your house.
 In any future disputes, the Sub-Registrar’s Office will not have a copy of your deed and thus will not be able to help you.

 If you do not register your deed before 4 months from its date of execution, you can ask the Sub-Registrar to entertain your request, but you may have to pay up to 10 times the original registration fee as a fine.
 Apart from the hefty price tag that comes a house purchase, the costs of stamp duty and registration fee can add up to leave a hole in your pocket.
 If you’re looking to buy the property of your dreams, don’t let finances come in the way.
 Consider applying for a Tata Capital housing loan to finance your purchase in quick and easy steps.
-Tata Capital’s home loans feature the most flexible home loan eligibility criteria and repayment options along with low home loan interest rates starting at just 9.25%.
+Tata Capital’s home loan feature the most flexible home loan eligibility criteria and repayment options along with low home loan interest rates starting at just 9.25%.
 For attractive housing finance options, apply for a home loan with Tata Capital today.